Longtermism: Living at a pivotal time

-Longtermists argue that we live at a pivotal moment in human history.
+Longtermists argue that the present time is a pivotal moment in human history.
 Derek Parfit wrote that we "live during the hinge of history" and William MacAskill states that "the world’s long-run fate depends in part on the choices we make in our lifetimes" since "society has not yet settled down into a stable state, and we are able to influence which stable state we end up in".

-For most of human history, it was not clear how to positively influence the very long-run future.
+According to Fin Moorhouse, for most of human history, it was not clear how people could positively influence the very long-run future.
 However, two relatively recent developments may have changed this.
 Developments in technology, such as nuclear weapons, have, for the first time, given humanity the power to annihilate itself, which would impact the long-term future by preventing the existence and flourishing of future generations.
 At the same time, progress made in the physical and social sciences has given humanity the ability to more accurately predict (at least some) of the long-term effects of the actions taken in the present.

-MacAskill also notes that our present time is highly unusual in that "we live in an era that involves an extraordinary amount of change"—both relative to the past (where rates of economic and technological progress were very slow) and to the future (since current growth rates cannot continue for long before hitting physical limits).
+MacAskill also notes that the present time is highly unusual because "we live in an era that involves an extraordinary amount of change"—both relative to the past (where rates of economic and technological progress were very slow) and to the future (since current growth rates cannot continue for long before hitting physical limits).

 Theoretical considerations

 Moral theory

 Longtermism has been defended by appealing to various moral theories.
 Utilitarianism may motivate longtermism given the importance it places on pursuing the greatest good for the greatest number, with future generations expected to be the vast majority of all people to ever exist.
-Consequentialist moral theories—of which utilitarianism is just one example—may generally be sympathetic to longtermism since whatever the theory considers morally valuable, there is likely going to be much more of it in the future than in the present.
+Consequentialist moral theories such as utilitarianism may generally be sympathetic to longtermism since whatever the theory considers morally valuable, there is likely going to be much more of it in the future than in the present.

 However, other non-consequentialist moral frameworks may also inspire longtermism.
 For instance, Toby Ord considers the responsibility that the present generation has towards future generations as grounded in the hard work and sacrifices made by past generations.
 He writes: Because the arrow of time makes it so much easier to help people who come after you than people who come before, the best way of understanding the partnership of the generations may be asymmetrical, with duties all flowing forwards in time—paying it forwards.
 On this view, our duties to future generations may thus be grounded in the work our ancestors did for us when we were future generations.